spareinetrip/stremula-1/README.md

 - Faster subsequent fetches
 - No duplicate Real Debrid conversions
 - Historical data is preserved
+- Torrent download status is tracked to avoid retrying slow downloads

 ## 🔄 How It Works